threefoldfoundation/info_sdk/src/develop/code/storage/code_storage.md

 |--------|---|---|---|---|
 | 4  | 16 | 4 | 20 | 20% |

-In that case it is highly unlikely that 4 distributed devices will fail at the same time, therefore this is a very robust storage solution
+In that case it is highly unlikely that 4 distributed devices will fail at the same time, therefore this is a very robust storage solution.

 Here we choose to deploy scenario 2 with 4 data disks and 2 parity disks.